Continuous Delivery vs Continuous Deployment: Core Differences

 Continuous delivery and deploymentContinuous Deployment in DevOps

-Features of Continuous Deployment
+Benefits of Continuous Delivery and Continuous Deployment

 Benefits of Continuous Deployment